 Our sustainability strategy focuses on our opportunity to deliver shared value; that is deliver economic value in a way that also creates value for society by addressing its needs and challenges.
 We have clear strategic priorities to support our growth and deliver returns for our investors.
 Our sustainability strategy unites these priorities with a view to the future and our vision: To be a great Australian property company that makes a valuable contribution to our communities and country.
 We have three core sustainability priorities that enhance our ability to deliver shared value.

 Our goal is to create and shape communities that thrive now and into the future.

 We seek to achieve this goal at our retail town centres, workplaces and business parks and in the residential and retirement living communities we create by focusing on health and wellbeing, community connection, and education.

-We focus on these three social impact areas because our proprietary customer and industry research tell us that these are the areas that matter when our customers are deciding where to live, play, and shop.
+We focus on these three social impact areas because our proprietary customer and industry research tells us these are the areas that matter when our customers are deciding where to live, play and shop.

 Our community development and investment programs seek to support greater community connection by fostering self-sustaining social cohesion.
 Infrastructure that supports community connection includes community centres, hubs, public art, place making initiatives and multi-use formal and informal spaces.
 For greatest impact, we seek to engage with community groups on all projects and encourage participation in the vision, design and development process.

 We seek opportunities to implement a range of community learning and education activities.
 Infrastructure that supports education includes the effective design and delivery of schools, libraries and learning hubs, local employment facilities and co-working spaces.

 Our primary education target is to achieve a Stockland National Liveability Index score of 75% satisfaction with access to education across our residential communities.

 We aim to provide business solutions that better serve our customers while reducing our impact on the environment and enhancing our bottom line.